Largemouth Bass & Bluegill, Option 1

 - Reduce initial Largemouth Bass by 25 and add 25 Smallmouth Bass.

-It is very unlikely that Smallmouth Bass will sustain a population in a Largemouth Bass pond, but they stand a chance to grow to adult size and add diversity to the pond.
+It is very unlikely that Smallmouth Bass will sustain a population in a Largemouth Bass pond, but they stand a chance to grow to adult size and add diversity.
 If you keep your Largemouth Bass in check by harvesting the most abundant size class, every few years you can stock an additional 25 Smallmouth Bass and some minnows to protect them from the Largemouth Bass.

 Trout Option